BKavia/website_assignment/README.md

 ## Experimental code/Problems
 Codepen was used for experimental purposes for the website.
 The product carousel needed some research on how to implement it.
 The idea of the carousel came after looking at the Sainsbury's website which displays different categories products.
-An experiment code was written on codepen to get an idea how it will work for the website.
+Experiment code was written on codepen to get an idea how it will work for the website.
 The experimental version can be seen by following the link https://codepen.io/anon/pen/MrbMNx?editors=1111.
 There was an initial problem with the wrapping of the div which caused multiple lines on the slider to appear.
 This was first fixed by making the width really long but it did not work well when many products were added.
 This issue was fixed using the flexbox display and setting the div style not to wrap.

 ## References